FIVE judicial officers appointed

 Richard Foster PSM FAIM

 The Chief Executive Officer is appointed to assist the Chief Justice to administer the Court.
-The Chief Executive Officer’s powers are broad (s 38D Family Law Act 1975), although subject to directions from the Chief Justice (s38D(3)).
+The Chief Executive Officer's powers are broad (s 38D Family Law Act 1975), although subject to directions from the Chief Justice (s 38D(3)).
 The Chief Executive Officer holds the responsibilities and powers of an agency head under Commonwealth financial management and public service legislation, but is appointed under similar terms as judicial officers.
-The CEO is supported by the staff of the National Support Office.
-Richard Foster was appointed CEO in May 2000.
+The Chief Executive Officer is supported by the staff of the National Support Office.
+Richard Foster was appointed Chief Executive Officer in May 2000.

-The Executive Director Client Services is responsible for the delivery of client services in all family law registries.
-The Executive Director ensures that high quality registry services and support are provided to all judicial officers, litigants and legal practitioners, consistent with the strategic and business objectives of the Family Law Courts (the Family Court and the Federal Circuit Court).
-The Executive Director Client Services also has responsibility for statistical services.
-Stephen Andrew was appointed Executive Director Client Services in July 2011.
+The Executive Director, Client Services is responsible for the delivery of client services in all family law registries.
+The Executive Director ensures that high quality registry services and support are provided to all judicial officers, litigants and legal practitioners, consistent with the strategic and business objectives of the Court.
+The Executive Director, Client Services also has responsibility for statistical services.
+Stephen Andrew was appointed Executive Director, Client Services in July 2011.